-If a narrow space makes you lean on an awkward angle, you should report it to your manager if you are employed as a support worker.
+If a narrow space makes you lean on an awkward angle, you should report it to your manager if you are a paid support worker.
 If you are a family carer seek help from an occupational therapist.
 Equipment or house alterations may be needed.